Australian senator unleashes on Prime Minister Scott Morrison in Parliament: 'You're finished' - NZ Herald

 "He's incompetent.
 He's not a leader and I'm enjoying watching him and you fall apart."

-Senator Lambie said it was "shameful" that the government had failed to establish a federal Independent Commission Against Corruption almost three years on from when Morrison first promised to do so.
+Lambie said it was "shameful" that the Australian government had failed to establish a federal Independent Commission Against Corruption almost three years on from when Morrison first promised to do so.

 "He told us that he was committed to getting it done – another lie."